Naereen/web-sphinx/top10.en.rst

 .. sidebar:: By hitch-hiking?

-   I have been to or left from each of these cities `by hitch-hiking <autostop.en.html>`_.
+   Oh, yes, I have been to or left from each of these cities `by hitch-hiking <autostop.en.html>`_... !

 My 10 favorite **cities of the world**